EBEREGIT/market/docs-market-x/index.md

 import * as backend from "./build/index.main.mjs";
 ```

-11. Initialize the standard library that we imported a while ago:
+11. Initialize the standard library that we imported a while ago: // JP: WHERE WAS AWHILE AGO?
+BE SPECIFIC.

 ```
 const stdlib = loadStdlib();